UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 ## Basic Rules
 If coming from other old-school games, these are the assumptions used for a few important rules:
 - No ability scores.
-- HD are d6 for all character classes and all monsters.
 - Fixed 4 HP per level (for PCs) or per HD (for monsters).
 - To-hit bonus equal to level for fighters, and HD for monsters.
 - Ascending AC with unarmored AC = 10.